rhiot/rhiot/docs/readme.md

 after the server restart.
 Please read Kura documentation for more details regarding [permanent deployments](http://eclipse.github.io/kura/doc/deploying-bundles.html#making-deployment-permanent).

+#### What the quickstart is actually doing?

+This quickstart triggers [Camel timer](http://camel.apache.org/timer.html) event every second and sends it to the system logger using [Camel Log](http://camel.apache.org/log) component.

 ### AMQP cloudlet quickstart

 The AMQP cloudlet quickstart can be used as a base for the fat-jar AMQP microservices.
 If you wanna create a simple